Skip to Content

 Skipping signature verification means anyone can send fake events to your endpoint.

 Always verify x-formtorch-signature before processing.
-Read the raw request body as a string before parsing it.
-If you parse JSON first, the string representation may differ and the signature check will fail.
+Read the raw request body as a string before parsing it as JSON — parsing first changes the string and breaks the signature check.

 Retry behavior